bmc/avsl/index.md

 The `FileHandler` does *not* currently support log file rolling.

+**EmailHandler**

+The `org.clapper.avsl.handler.EmailHandler` class (shortcut alias:
+`EmailHandler`) emails each message it receives to one or more recipients.
+In addition to the standard `formatter` and `level` parameters, it also supports the following parameters:

+- `sender`: Email address of the sender, specified as a standard [RFC822][] address.
+Required.
+- `recipients`: Comma-separated list of recipients, as standard [RFC822][] addresses.
+Required.
+- `smtp.server`: Host name or address of the SMTP server.
+Optional.
+Defaults to "localhost".
+- `smtp.port`: Integer port on which the SMTP server accepts transmissions.
+  Optional.
+Defaults to 25.
+- `subject`: The subject of the message.
+May contain a "%l" escape, which is replaced by the level (INFO, ERROR, etc.) of the message being emailed.
+  Optional.
+Defaults to "%l message".

+**NOTE:** If you use this handler, you must have the latest version of the [JavaMail API][] `mail.jar` file in your CLASSPATH.

 #### The `formatter` sections

 `formatter_` sections define formatters.
 A formatter takes a log message